 Roku (ROKU) Gains But Lags Market: What You Should Know

+Prior to today's trading, shares of the video streaming company had gained 23.5% over the past month.
+This has outpaced the Consumer Discretionary sector's gain of 0.88% and the S&P 500's gain of 2.08% in that time.

-Investors will be hoping for strength from ROKU as it approaches its next earnings release.
+ROKU will be looking to display strength as it nears its next earnings release.
 On that day, ROKU is projected to report earnings of -$0.53 per share, which would represent a year-over-year decline of 562.5%.
-Meanwhile, our latest consensus estimate is calling for revenue of $304.36 million, up 21.69% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $304.36 million, up 21.69% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for ROKU.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for ROKU should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 4.15% lower.
-ROKU is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.41% higher.
+ROKU is currently a Zacks Rank #3 (Hold).

 The Broadcast Radio and Television industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 102, putting it in the top 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 74, which puts it in the top 30% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.